Acquisition supports Visa’s network of networks strategy and goal to be a single connection point for the movement of money for everyone, everywhere

 This release contains forward-looking statements within the meaning of the U.S. Private Securities Litigation Reform Act of 1995.
 Forward-looking statements generally are identified by words such as “will,” “is expected,” and other similar expressions.
-Examples of forward-looking statements include, but are not limited to, statements we make regarding the timing and likelihood of closing, YellowPepper’s future success, the impact of the acquisition on Visa’s growth, and the other benefits to Visa arising from the completion of the transaction.
+Examples of forward-looking statements include, but are not limited to, statements we make regarding the timing and likelihood of closing, YellowPepper’s future success, the impact of the acquisition on Visa’s growth, and the other benefits to Visa, developers, financial institutions and consumers.

 By their nature, forward-looking statements: (i) speak only as of the date they are made; (ii) are not statements of historical fact or guarantees of future performance; and (iii) are subject to risks, uncertainties, assumptions or changes in circumstances that are difficult to predict or quantify.
 Therefore, actual results could differ materially and adversely from Visa’s forward-looking statements due to a variety of factors, including the timing and outcome of the regulatory approval process, shifts in the regulatory and competitive landscape, YellowPepper's maintenance of relationships with sources of data, cyber incidents, the pace and success of integration, YellowPepper’s success in international expansion, and various other factors, including those contained in our Annual Report on Form 10-K for the fiscal year ended September 30, 2019, and our other filings with the U.S. Securities and Exchange Commission.